 6. Low thyroid function – thyroid hormones play a major role in glucose metabolism.
 When you have a low functioning thyroid gland, it slows down glucose absorption in your cells, it hinders the gut from absorbing glucose, slows down the response of your pancreas and decreases the clearance of insulin in your bloodstream.

-7. Chronic inflammation – cellular inflammation caused by food, underlying infections, poor gut health, chronic stress and excessive use of over the counter medicines can decrease the responsiveness of your cells from insulin.
+7. Chronic inflammation – cellular inflammation caused by food, underlying infections, poor gut health, chronic stress and excessive use of over-the-counter medicines can decrease the responsiveness of your cells from insulin.

-Aside from all these causes, one of the major reasons why you have insulin resistance during menopause is because of hormonal imbalance.
+Aside from all these causes, one of the major reasons why you have insulin resistance during menopause is hormonal imbalance.
 During perimenopause, you may experience estrogen dominance (ED).
 ED can cause insulin resistance symptoms in many ways:

 - High estrogen levels stimulate your pancreas to produce more insulin.